 Some of the critical characteristics of a commercial real estate loan include:

-- Property purchased for business use, development or redevelopment, or income-producing property.
+- Investment property purchased for business use, development or redevelopment, or income-producing property.

-- Interest rates and down payments are generally higher than with a residential loan, often 25% or more of the property purchase price.
+- Higher Interest rates and larger down payments than with a residential loan, often 25% or more of the property purchase price.

 - Loan term length is typically 5-20 years, with payments amortized over a more extended period.